 Restrictions on live streaming

-Your live stream or archived live stream receives a copyright takedown.
+- Your live stream or archived live stream has received a copyright takedown.